axibase/math/README.md

 BigDecimal[] numbers = {new BigDecimal("0.01"), new BigDecimal("0.2"), new BigDecimal("-1.3")};

-// Get a DescriptiveStatistics instance DescriptiveStatistics stats = new DescriptiveStatistics(numbers);
+// Get a DescriptiveStatistics instance with the default precision of 16 digits DescriptiveStatistics stats = new DescriptiveStatistics(numbers);

 // Compute some statistics